code-423n4/2021-09-sushitrident-findings/README.md

 As a sponsor, you have four critical tasks in the contest process:

-1. Handle duplicate issues.
+1. Handle duplicate issues,
-2. Weigh in on severity.
+2. Weigh in on severity,
-3. Respond to issues.
+3. Respond to issues,
 4. Share your mitigation of findings.

 Let's walk through each of these.